corelan/windbglib/README.md

 Running
 --------
+32bit:
 Open Windbg and execute the following command: `.load pykd.pyd`

+64bit (using PyKD_ext bootstrapper):
+Open Windbg and execute the following command: `.load pykd`

 mona commands can the be accessed by running `!py mona`